shivamnegi-create/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 # Background
 Driven by the quest to navigate the data analyst job market in India more effectively, this project was born from a desire to pin-point top-paid and in demand skills, streamlining others work to find the optimal jobs.

-The data is taken from a SQL course on Youtube [Luke Barousee YT]()The [dataset](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN) used in this project consists of real-world job postings data collected through a [job data platform](https://datanerd.tech/) by Luke Barousse.
+The [dataset](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN) used in this project was provided in a GDrive link by Luke Barousse.
+It consists of real-world job postings data collected through his [job data platform](https://datanerd.tech/).
 It includes job titles, salary estimates, locations, and associated skills, allowing for practical analysis of demand and salary trends in the data analyst job market in India.
 ## The questions I wanted to answer through my SQL queries were -
 **(Note)** - This analysis is limited to job postings in India.
 1. What are the top 10- highest paying jobs for my role?